boxwise/boxwise/README.md

     * Click "Database" in the left hand menu, click "Get Started" underneath Cloud Firestore, then click "Enable".
     * Click "Authentication" in the left hand menu, click "Email/Password", flip the first "Enable" switch, then click "Save".

+4. Log into Firebase, then select the app you created in the previous step.
+Give it the alias "development".

+        $ yarn run firebase login
+        $ yarn run firebase use --add

-4. Deploy database rules to your development app.
+5. Deploy database rules to your development app.

-        $ firebase deploy --only firestore:rules
+        $ yarn run firebase deploy --only firestore:rules

 ## Running the development environment